IBM-Cloud/iks-ingress-controller/README.md

 | `timeout` | Replace `<time>` with an amount of time in seconds.
 Example: `timeout=20s`.
 A `0` value disables the keepalive client connections. |

 ### Upstream max fails (`upstream-max-fails`)
-{: #upstream-max-fails}

 Set the maximum number of unsuccessful attempts to communicate with the server.

 **Description**

 Set the maximum number of times the Ingress controller can fail to connect to the server before the server is considered unavailable.
-For the server to be considered unavailable, the Ingress controller must hit the maximum number within the duration of time set by the [`upstream-fail-timeout`](#upstream-fail-timeout) annotation.
+For the server to be considered unavailable, the Ingress controller must hit the maximum number within the duration of time set by the `upstream-fail-timeout` annotation.
 The duration of time that the server is considered unavailable is also set by the `upstream-fail-timeout` annotation.

 **Sample Ingress resource YAML**